Great Tips | Fully Felted Felt

 Figure 5

 It can also be useful to work inside a large plastic oil drip tray (Figure 6) or washing machine drip tray.
 This way you can work large areas at a time and easily retain the soap and water.
+I love my tray and never work without it!

 Figure 6